babarrett/g80-9009/breakoutbox-decoded.md

 The complexity in the system is all handled within the keyboard.

+The knd-3 "breakout box" is a different system, with different connectors, and many active components created by a different company.
+It is unlikely that this document will be of much help there.

 * The Breakout Box is Simple.
     * One IC (Hex Inverter): SN7406